IBM-Bluemix/terraform/website/source/docs/providers/ibm/r/storage_file.html.markdown

 * `capacity` - (Required, integer) The amount of storage capacity to allocate, expressed in gigabytes.
 * `iops` - (Required, float) The IOPS value for the storage instance.
 Available values for Endurance storage can be found in the [KnowledgeLayer docs](https://knowledgelayer.softlayer.com/learning/introduction-endurance-storage).
 * `snapshot_capacity` - (Optional, integer) The amount of snapshot capacity to allocate, expressed in gigabytes.
 Only applies to `Endurance` storage.
 * `allowed_virtual_guest_ids` - (Optional, array of integers) Specify allowed virtual guests.
 Virtual guests need to be in the same data center.
+You can also use this field to list the virtual guests which were provided access to this storage via `ibm_compute_vm_instance`'s `file_storage_ids`.
 * `allowed_hardware_ids`- (Optional, array of integers) Specify allowed bare metal servers.
 Bare metal servers need to be in the same data center.
+You can use also this field to list the bare metals which were provided access to this storage via `ibm_compute_bare_metal`'s `file_storage_ids`.
 * `allowed_subnets` - (Optional, array of integers) Specify allowed subnets.
 Subnets should be in the same data center.
 * `allowed_ip_addresses` - (Optional, array of integers) Specify allowed IP addresses.
 IP addresses need to be in the same data center.
 * `snapshot` - (Optional) Specifies the parameter required for a snapshot schedule.
 Only applies to Endurance storage.